fbpx

 Svein Ingvald Opdal, a 71-year-old member of Norway’s Green Party, stood naked facing a cruise ship from his home in Olden.
 His wife took the picture, which he later shared on his Instagram account before it was picked up by the world's media.
 Opdal says the protest was “a spontaneous act that I did mostly for fun”.

-Where to stay around the Nordfjord
+Where to Stay in the Nordfjord Region

-Accommodation options vary from traditional hotels to well-equipped cabins on campsites.
 The biggest town mentioned on this page is Stryn, which has the most accommodation options, but you'll find options all along the Nordfjord.
+Definitely give Nordfjord a try, as well as the hotels and guesthouses in Olden and Loen.

-How to get to the Nordfjord
+How to Get to the Nordfjord

 From Geiranger: As part of a road trip around the fjords, the Nordfjord is relatively easy to reach from the Geirangerfjord.
 Stryn is signposted from Geiranger village itself.
 The drive is a memorable one, and it's worth taking the short detour up to the Dalsnibba viewpoint en route.